 - a.
-SCSEP recipients must ensure that organizations that are subrecipients under the Title V of the Older Americans Act and expend more than the minimum level specified in 2 CFR part 200, subpart F, have either an organization-wide audit conducted in accordance with 2 CFR part 200 or a program-specific financial and compliance audit (OAA 502(c)(4)) (including cash management).
-Each recipient at a minimum must have a monitoring system which provides an annual on-site monitoring reviews of sub-recipient compliance with DOL uniform administrative requirements, including the appropriate administrative requirements and cost principles for subrecipients and other entities receiving OAA funds.
-Recipient must ensure that subrecipients follow established requirements of the OAA, SCSEP Regulation, and Employment and Training Administration Directives to achieve program quality and outcomes and must require prompt corrective action be taken if any substantial violations are identified as result of annual on-site monitoring. - b.
+SCSEP recipients must ensure that organizations that are subrecipients under the Title V of the Older Americans Act and expend more than the minimum level specified in 2 CFR Part 200, Subpart F, have either an organization-wide audit conducted in accordance with 2 CFR Part 200 or a program-specific financial and compliance audit (OAA 502(c)(4)) (including cash management).
+Each recipient at a minimum must have a monitoring system which provides an annual on-site monitoring review of subrecipient compliance with DOL uniform administrative requirements, including the appropriate administrative requirements and cost principles for subrecipients follow established requirements of the OAA, SCSEP Regulation, and Employment and Training Administration directives to achieve program quality and outcomes and must require prompt corrective action be taken if any substantial violations are identified as result of annual on-site monitoring. - b.
 The recipient may issue additional requirements and instructions to subrecipients on monitoring activities.